froma-dev/selene-web/README.md

 * Smooth scrolling navigation with Lenis.
 * Scroll effects using GSAP.
 * Strapi for content management (postgres & graphql)
+* YouTube api for playlist retrieval and embedding into yt-lite

 ## Screenshots
 Hero Section